Dhruv-Kushwaha2010/NLP_Project/README.md

 ### Multi-Model Architectures

-We implemented three different multi-model architectures to optimize performance across tasks:
+We implemented four different multi-model architectures to optimize performance across tasks:

 1. **Dynamic Decision System**:
    - Selects the most appropriate model for each input based on task-specific heuristics